cvat-ai/cvat/site/content/en/docs/manual/basics/interface.md

 #### Continue to the frame on which the work on the job is finished

-When you open a job that you previously worked on, you will receive pop-up messages with a proposal to go to the frame in which the work was completed (last time saved).
+When you open a job that you previously worked on, you will receive pop-up messages with a proposal to go to the frame in which the work was paused (last time saved).

 ### Error Messages